JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 # About this tutorial

-This Single-cell RNA (scRNA) workflow is based on [this vignette] (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) from the Satija lab, the authors of the Seurat software package.
+This Single-cell RNA (scRNA) workflow is based on [this vignette](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) from the Satija lab, the authors of the Seurat software package.

 10X Genomics (which makes a popular technology for single-cell sequencing), regularly publishes datasets to showcase the quality of their kits.
 This is commonly done on peripheral blood mononuclear cells (PBMCs), as these are a readily available source of human samples (blood) compared to other tissues.
 These samples also contain a set of easily distinguishable, well-annotated cell types (immune cells).

-The 10X website provides more information and downloadable files for this dataset [here] (https://www.10xgenomics.com/datasets/3-k-pbm-cs-from-a-healthy-donor-1-standard-1-1-0).
+The 10X website provides more information and downloadable files for this dataset [here](https://www.10xgenomics.com/datasets/3-k-pbm-cs-from-a-healthy-donor-1-standard-1-1-0).

 # Download and unpack the data